usacpcheung/timetabling-app/README.md

 student's attendance percentage already meets the threshold.
 Try a value of **0** if you want the solver to freely drop these subjects once targets are met.
 Small weights such as `0.1` may not noticeably reduce solve times and the solver can still take a few minutes to finish.
+With **Require all subjects?** enabled, even a tiny positive value like `0.1` can cause the solver to spend much longer generating a timetable, so consider setting this weight to `0` if solving becomes slow.

 When using group lessons you can adjust **Group weight** to bias the solver toward scheduling them.
 This multiplier boosts the objective weight of any